Who are the Graduate Advisors?

 Is financial assistance available?

 Answer: Our financial assistance is in the form of teaching and research assistantships and teaching fellowships.
-We normally provide assistantships and fellowships to approximately 20 students an academic year.
+We normally provide assistantships and fellowships to approximately 20 doctoral students an academic year.
 Of these, approximately 5 awards are to new students.
 Assistantships are competitive and require that the student work for 10 or 20 hours a week (depending on the award).
 Doctoral degree students who continue to make satisfactory progress towards his/her degree can expect to be funded for 8 semesters.

 Do I need to take the Graduate Record Exams?